-9.11 inSSIDer
+9.10 inSSIDer

-inSSIDER is a handy troubleshooting tool for wireless problems.
+inssider is a handy troubleshooting tool for wireless problems.
 It scans all 2.4 and 5 GHz channels (assuming radio supports both) and display signal level, network name and encryption type.
 If you are in an urban area it is truly amazing how many wireless networks there are.
 Even though there is often more than one network on a given channel Wi-Fi radios are able to cut through the clutter and deliver fast Internet access.
+This utility used to be shareware now it if paid, may be able to find old shareware version still available.

-9.12 Belarc Advisor
+9.11 Belarc Advisor